trzsz/trzsz.github.io/tssh.md

     #!!
 DnsSrvName myhost.mydomain.com
   ```

+### Reconnect Mode

+- In foreground mode (not `-f`), use `--reconnect` to be prompted to restart the tssh process and log in to the remote server when it exits.

+- In background mode (use `-f`), use `--reconnect` to automatically restart the tssh process and log in to the remote server when it exits.

+- **Note:** `--reconnect` only restarts the tssh process and logs in; it does **not** resume the previous SSH session.
+To resume an existing session, please use UDP mode described below.

 ### UDP Mode

 - Install [tsshd](https://github.com/trzsz/tsshd?tab=readme-ov-file#installation) on the server, use `tssh --udp xxx` to log in (latency-sensitive users can specify `--kcp` option), or configure as follows in `~/.ssh/config` to omit `--udp` or `--kcp` option:

   ```
   Host xxx
       #!!
-UdpMode Yes/QUIC/KCP
+UdpMode  ( Yes | QUIC | KCP )
   ```

-- The `tssh` plays the role of `ssh` on the client side, and the `tsshd` plays the role of `sshd` on the server side.
+- The `tssh` plays the role of `ssh` on the client side, while the `tsshd` acts as `sshd` on the server side.

-- The `tssh` will first login to the server normally as an ssh client, and then run a new `tsshd` process on the server.
+- The `tssh` first logs in to the server normally as an ssh client, and then starts a new `tsshd` process on the server, where each session has its own `tsshd` process.

-- The `tsshd` process listens on a random udp port between 61001 and 61999 (can be customized by `TsshdPort`), and sends its port number and some secret keys back to the `tssh` process over the ssh channel.
-The ssh connection is then shut down, and the `tssh` process communicates with the `tsshd` process over udp.
+- The `tsshd` process listens on a random UDP port in the range 61001–61999 (configurable via `TsshdPort`), and sends the port number and session secret keys back to the `tssh` process through the SSH channel.
+The SSH connection is then closed, and `tssh` communicates with `tsshd` over UDP.

 ### UDP Configurations